ggordham/ora-presentations/tune-that-SQL-GTOUG/README.md

  -- Note the plan information
 ```

-You should see a dramtic difference in estimated rows vs actual rows retrieved / scanned for the lookup value of 10.
+In the second plan, you should see a dramtic difference in estimated rows vs actual rows retrieved / scanned for the lookup value of 10.
 This is due to the execution plan from the lookup value of 1000 is cached.
+E-Rows of 1 vs A-Rows of 250K.

 To get the real explain plan for the lookup value of ten we will purge the cursor again, and then run just that query and capture that plan first.

-First we need a baseline to fix the plan:
+First we need a baseline to fix the plan.
+Make sure the baseline still exits from previous lab steps.
+If not go back and create the baseline.

 ```sql
 connect perflab/perf$lab